xiangdilin/portfolio/README.md

 This repository showcases selected projects spanning **machine learning, natural language processing, network analysis, image processing, and data-driven modeling**.
 My work combines mathematical methods with practical computational tools to extract patterns from complex datasets and build interpretable solutions.

+For the best viewing experience of the project writeups, please download the PDFs.
 For code implementations (except for the UCLA REU projects), please visit the project-specific pages in this repository.

 ## Projects